-Paddle in a traditional war canoe War canoes were an important part of Milne Bay life.
+War canoes were an important part of Milne Bay life.
 These hand-crafted vessels, made from special woods and decorated in colourful patterns, are still used in festivals and rituals.
 Be sure to take up the chance of paddling in one during your visit.

 Battle of Milne Bay

-Uncover the history of the Battle of Milne Bay It’s hard to picture idyllic Milne Bay as a scene of combat, but during World War II the Australians and Japanese fought here.
+It’s hard to picture idyllic Milne Bay as a scene of combat, but during World War II the Australians and Japanese fought here.
 Various sites offer a sombre reminder of this time, from memorials to KB Mission, an area that saw some of the fiercest fighting.

 Madang, Papua New Guinea

-Make traditional clay pots
+Learn the art of making traditional clay pots

 Clay pots have been the primary source of trade for the people of Bilbil – a village just outside of Madang – for hundreds of years.
 Watching the locals demonstrate how they create these handcrafted wares offers a fascinating insight into their culture.

 Wewak, Papua New Guinea